 If you’re like most people, you’re equally impressed and intimidated by this dessert.
-The secret is, they are way easier to make than you might think.
-Just stay clear headed for the torching part (or broiling if that’s what you have), and you’ll be the hero of the evening!
+They are actually way easier to make than you might think!
+Just read the steps thoroughly before starting and stay clear headed for the torching part (or broiling if that’s what you have), and you’ll be the hero of the evening!

 2-1/6 cup (500 g) heavy cream